grettke/help/help.md

     -   Package.
         -   Same as Headline.
         -   Dashes separate definition.
-        -   Acronyms are all upper case to distinguish from words for example "GNU" vs "Gnu".
+        -   Acronyms are all upper case to distinguish from words for example &ldquo;GNU&rdquo;
+            vs &ldquo;Gnu&rdquo;.
+-   Headline.
+    -   Be sure that every one has an `ID` property with a `UUID` value.
+        -   `org-id-get-create` does this.
+So does code in Hacking/Org Mode/Utility.
+    -   Capitalize: nouns, verbs, and adjectives.
+    -   Don&rsquo;t capitalize conjunctions unless they are starting the definition.
+    -   Sell this &ldquo;chapter&rdquo; to the reader.
+    -   Some headlines will be empty and significant; keep them.
+        -   Some modes don&rsquo;t require any configuration.
+The headline still needs to be present to remind the reader to keep it in her cognitive landscape.
+            Configure other properties and modes taking it into account.
+        -   Every language under Hacking should show up in `org-babel-load-languages`.
+        -   The `Prog*-Mode` system configuration can result in Headlines that don&rsquo;t need any configuration.
+The Headline still communicates the mode&rsquo;s value to the reader even if it doesn&rsquo;t configure EMACS.
+    -   It is important to include headlines that are empty and that you may not even end up keeping.
+You need them to help you explore the cognitive landscape with them present.
+In this one case, premature optimization is *not* the root of all evil.
+    -   Sometimes headlines might better be:
+        -   List items.
+        -   Stand-alone bold text without punctuation.
 -   Hyperlink.
     -   External.
         -   Exclude those easily found with a search-engine unless you are willing to verify their existence frequently.
         -   Include when they make the task at hand immensely easier.
     -   Internal.
-        -   Heading artifacts can be referenced so the need here is minimal to non-existent.
+        -   Minimize usage.
 -   Literate Programming.
     -   Comments.
         -   Exclude from tangle-blocks and rely on source-block for traceability.